 You can learn more about these and other resources for students interested in the Anthropology Program in the Student Handbook.

 Drinko Library – A dynamic resource, providing books, journals and periodical, online databases, e-z-borrow, 24/7 computer lab/reading room, digital technology, and access to the world.
 There are other libraries on/off campus including the Morrow stacks and Federal Depository, the Health Science Library, Smith Music Hall Library, and the MU Graduate College Library on the So.
 Charleston, WV campus.
 You may want to see the Drinko Library page on resources for sociology and anthropology.
 Of particular interest to anthropologists are the Human Relations Area Files.

 Computing Services – You will find computing facilities all around the Marshall campus.
-Graduate students can use computers in Harris, Smith and Corbly Halls, the Drinko Library and the Memorial Student Center.
-All PCs are equipped with popular software applications such as MS Office Suite (Access, Excel, Front Page, Power Point, Project, Publisher, Visio and Word), as well as statistical programs such as SPSS, and SAS.
+All are equipped with popular software applications such as MS Office Suite (Access, Excel, Front Page, Power Point, Project, Publisher, Visio and Word), as well as statistical programs such as SPSS, and SAS.
 The Department also maintains several computers for student use in room 527 Smith Hall.

 MU-Advance – Established to increase the representation and advancement of women in academic science and engineering careers.
 Check often for listings for student funding and other opportunities to enhance your research experience.

 Office of the Vice President for Research – Through various organizations, such as the Marshall University Research Corporation, other campus Research Centers, the Office for Research Integrity, and Institutional Review Board (IRB), this office provides support for research at Marshall.
 See also Undergraduate Resource Opportunities, which are in addition to those you have within our department.